dotnet/sdk-container-builds/README.md

 # .NET SDK Container Building Tools

-This repo contains APIs and MSBuild Tasks for generating an OCI Container from a .NET project, as well as tests for the same.
+This repo contains APIs and MSBuild Tasks for generating and testing an [OCI Container](https://opencontainers.org/) from a .NET project.

-Getting started with the library in an existing project is as easy as
+A basic start with the library in an existing project:

 ```shell
 dotnet add package Microsoft.NET.Build.Containers